Coupled reaction-diffusion equations on adjacent domains: The case of mortality for

-Regarding the lower bound, things go different here with respect to the previous sections.
-Indeed, it may happen that the unique steady state of \eqref{2eq:4.0} with the symmetries specified in Proposition \ref{2pr:4.1} is $(0,0)$.
-In Propositions \ref{2pr:4.2} and \ref{2pr:4.4} we will provide a necessary and sufficient condition for the existence of \emph{positive} steady states with the considered symmetries, which will allow us to obtain also a lower bound for the solutions of the parabolic problem \eqref{2eq:4.0}.
+Regarding the lower bound, things go differently here.
+Indeed, it may happen that the unique steady state of \eqref{2eq:4.0} with the symmetries specified in Proposition~\ref{2pr:4.1} is $(0,0)$.
+In Proposition~\ref{2pr:new} below, we establish a necessary and sufficient condition for the existence of \emph{positive} steady states with the considered symmetries, which will allow us to obtain, in Theorem~\ref{2th:4.6}, also a lower bound for the solutions of the parabolic problem \eqref{2eq:4.0}.

-Before that, we begin with a preliminary discussion, that will lead us to an equivalent problem: the $x$-independent, axially symmetric and bounded stationary solutions of \eqref{2eq:4.0} are of the form $(\Phi(r),\Psi(r))$, with such profile functions satisfying
+Before that, we begin with a preliminary discussion, that will lead us to an equivalent problem: the $x$-independent, $y$-radial, positive, bounded, stationary solutions of \eqref{2eq:4.0} are of the form $(U(y),V(\tilde y))=(\Phi(|y|),\Psi(|\tilde y|))$, with such profile functions satisfying